openstack/kolla/docs/ansible-deployment.md

 All variables for the environment can be specified in the files:
 "/etc/kolla/globals.yml" and "/etc/kolla/passwords.yml"

+The kolla_*_address variables can both be the same.
+Please specify an unused IP address in your network to act as a VIP for kolla_internal_address.
+The VIP will be used with keepalived and added to your "api_interface" as specified in the globals.yml

     kolla_external_address: "openstack.example.com"
     kolla_internal_address: "10.10.10.254"

-The kolla_*_address variables can both be the same.
-When the keepalived and haproxy containers are implemented in Ansible this will be a VIP.
-While waiting for completion of the services, just use the ip address of one of the nodes running the services.
+The "network_interface" variable is the interface that we bind all our services to.
+For example, when starting up Mariadb it will bind to the IP on the interface list in the "network_interface" variable.

     network_interface: "eth0"

-The network_interface is what will be given to neutron to use.
-It should not have an ip on the interface.
+The "neutron_external_interface" variable is the interface that will be used for your external bridge in Neutron.
+Without this bridge your instance traffic will be unable to access the rest of the Internet.
+In the case of a single interface on a machine, you may use a veth pair where one end of the veth pair is listed here and the other end is in a bridge on your system.

+    neutron_external_interface: "eth1"

+The docker_pull_policy specifies whether Docker should always pull images from the repository it is configured for, or only in the case where the image isn't present locally.
+If you are building your own images locally without pushing them to the Docker Registry, or a local registry, you must set this value to "missing" or when you run the playbooks docker will attempt to fetch the latest image upstream.

     docker_pull_policy: "always"

-The docker_pull_policy specifies whether Docker should always pull images from Docker Hub, or only in the case where the image isn't present locally.
-If you are building your own images locally without pushing them to the Docker Registry, or a local registry, you will want to set this value to "missing".

 You must also have the following dependencies installed on each of the target nodes: